What is the meaning of Baptism?

 Will I have to say anything?

-At the beginning of the Baptism, Pastor Ryan will briefly explain the meaning of baptism.
+At the beginning of the Baptism, one of the PCC Staff will briefly explain the meaning of baptism.
 PCC Staff will tell you when and where to show up for these proceedings.
-Ryan will introduce you, briefly lower you just under the water, and then you can leave the pool, and dry off.
+The person who is baptizing will introduce you, briefly lower you just under the water, and then you can leave the baptismal, and dry off.
 Later you will be given a certificate of your baptism.
 We encourage you to invite all your relatives and friends to attend your baptism.